Kikujiro: Reception

 The film received mixed reviews.
-It has a 61% approval rating on Rotten Tomatoes based on 51 reviews, with an average rating of 5.91/10 and 44% approval rating, based on 25 reviews, on Metacritic.
+Kikujiro has a 61% approval rating on Rotten Tomatoes based on 51 reviews, with an average rating of 5.91/10 Metacritic assigned the film a weighted average score of 44 out of 100, based on 25 critics, indicating "mixed or average reviews".

 Documentary

 Film director Makoto Shinozaki made a documentary of the making of Kikujiro entitled Jam Session (Jamu sesshon Kikujirō no natsu kōshiki kaizokuban).
 It was produced and distributed by Office Kitano and was screened at the Rotterdam Film Festival and other festivals.